JulieFranca/JulieFranca/README.md

 - ⚡ **Fun fact:** I generated around a 30% reduction in manual processes by integrating 3DEXPERIENCE with an ERP system.
 No more spreadsheets or paper!

+### 🎭 **About Me: Where Code Meets Creativity**
+Beyond tech, I live at the intersection of logic and imagination:
+- **🎲 RPG Enthusiast:** Collector of systems like *Tormenta 20* (Brazilian pride! 🇧🇷) and *Call of Cthulhu*.
+I hunt indie RPG gems on Catarse and believe homebrew rules deserve a "nat 20" roll.
+- **✨ Cosplay Artistry:** Started in 2022 as therapy during my transition, now a passion for reinventing characters (villains FTW! 🖤).
+Specialize in makeup storytelling and *"MacGyver-approved"* prop hacks.
+- **⚡ Parallels:** Approach coding like RPG campaigns – improvisation, creative problem-solving, and *"let’s debug this boss fight!"* energy.

+*P.S.: If you think software architecture and dungeon mastering require the same chaos tolerance, let’s chat over virtual coffee! ☕*

 **📫 How to reach me:**
 [![LinkedIn](https://skillicons.dev/icons?i=linkedin)](https://www.linkedin.com/in/juliefranca)
 [![GitHub](https://skillicons.dev/icons?i=github)](https://github.com/JulieFranca)